KeyValueSoftwareSystems/react-multi-selection-ui/README.md

 You can utilize the provided prop names to customize the style of individual items in the chip or each item in the menu.
 This can be achieved by passing a function that returns the desired style for each element.

-- `ChipComponent` - overrides the chip style
+- `ChipComponent` - Overrides the chip style
-- `SelectedMenuItem` - overrides the selected menu item styles
+- `SelectedMenuItem` - Overrides the selected menu item styles
-- `UnSelectedMenuItem` - overrides the non selected item styles
+- `UnSelectedMenuItem` - Overrides the non selected item styles

 ## Icon Customizations